Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 4. The area is likely to contain trees, grass and/or greenery
 5. The area can reasonable be used for walking or recreational activities

-The following figure illustrates the parks that have been extracted through OpenStreetMap (green), including the three point locations of the example_data and a 15-min walking distance network buffer for each (black);
+The following figure illustrates the parks that have been extracted through OpenStreetMap (green), including the three point locations of the example_data and a 15-min walking distance network buffer for each (blue);

 ![Park areas](Plots/parks_avail.png)